jopemachine/alfred-chromium-workflow/README.md

 To add new browser, follow below guideline.

-1. Check the browser is based on Chromium
+1. Check the browser is based on `Chromium`.
 2. Add new path to `GetProfileRootPath` in `src/utils.go`.
 3. Add the browser's proper Application Name to `getApplicationName` in `src/tabManager.go`.
 You can check this value through Applescript Editor's Dictionary.

-4. Add proper Open URL block of `info.plist` using Alfred.
+4. Add proper `Open URL` block of `info.plist` using Alfred.
 5. Add new browser's item `SelectBrowser` in `src/config.go`.

-6. Add the browser name to `READMD.md`
+6. Add the browser name to `READMD.md`.
+7. Add the browser's icon to `assets/browser-icons`.

 ## Related